 • Contracts with government

-The Company recognises revenue, when or as control over distinct goods or services is transferred to the customer; i.e. when the customer is able to direct the use of the transferred goods or services and obtains substantially all of the remaining benefits provided a contract with enforceable rights and obligations exists and amongst others collectability of consideration is probable taking into account our customer's credit worthiness.
+The Company recognizes revenue, when or as control over distinct goods or services is transferred to the customer; i.e. when the customer is able to direct the use of the transferred goods or services and obtains substantially all of the remaining benefits provided a contract with enforceable rights and obligations exists and amongst others collectability of consideration is probable taking into account our customer's credit worthiness.
 Revenue is the transaction price the Company expects to be entitled to.

-If a contract contains more than one distinct good or service, the transaction price is allocated to each performance obligation based on relative standalone selling prices.
-If stand-alone selling prices are not observable then Company reasonably estimates those.
-Revenue is recognised for each performance obligation either at a point in time or over
+I f a contract contains more than one distinct good or service, the transaction price is allocated to each performance obligation based on relative standalone selling prices.
+If standalone selling prices are not observable, then Company reasonably estimates those.
+Revenue is recognized for each performance obligation

-time.
-Determining the timing of the transfer of control at a point in time or over time requires Judgement.
+either at a point in time or over time.
+Determining the timing of the transfer of control at a point in time or over time requires judgement.

 If the Company has recognised revenue, but not issued a bill, then the entitlement to consideration is recognised as a contract asset.
 The contract asset is transferred to receivables when the entitlement to payment becomes unconditional.